SUFE-AIFLM-Lab/FinEval/README.md

 ### Financial Academic Knowledge

 Financial Academic Knowledge is a collection of high-quality multiple-choice questions that encompass various fields such as Finance, Economy, Accounting, and Certificate.
 It consists of 4,661 questions covering 34 different academic subjects.
-FinEvalv1 aims to provide a comprehensive benchmark for assessing knowledge in financial academia.
+FinEval aims to provide a comprehensive benchmark for assessing knowledge in financial academia.
 It utilizes simulated exam data and covers a wide range of evaluation scopes for large language models.

 <div align="center">
   <img src="docs/en/_static/image/subjects.png" width="700px" height="340px"/>